lin-jennifer/Political-Prejudice/RM-Project/README.md

 The following files address the questions of interest proposed for this project.

+`Descriptives.R`: Contains code to run the statistics needed to write the participant descriptives section of the paper.
+Summarizes the participant variables of interest.

 `CorrAnalysis.R`: Run correlations for the knowledge and participation variables.
 Code answers the following questions:

 - Does more knowledge lead to more polarized feelings towards the opposite party?